GitauHarrison/notes/databases/access_postgresql/psql.md

 anotherdb=>
 ```

 The 'c' stands for 'connect'.
-We are connecting to `anotherdb` as _muthoni_.
+We are connecting to `anotherdb` as user _muthoni_.
 If you would like to switch to another database as another user, not _muthoni_, then you need to append the user's name to `\c`.

 ```python
 testdb=> \c testdb harry